- A hunting light with a long, focused throw will help you spot animals eyes in the dark more easily.

-If you want to hunt at night, a good tactical flashlight is a must-have.
-That said, it doesn’t matter if you’re gearing up for your first hunt or a seasoned sportsman, we understand there’s a lot to navigate when picking out a hunting flashlight.
-The good news is, our following guide breaks down the important things to look for in a good hunting flashlight so you can purchase like a pro!
+If you want to hunt at night, the proper flashlight is a must-have and our hunting flashlight guide is here to help!
+Most prey has vastly better night vision than humans do, making hunting at night a potentially more dangerous outing.
+It doesn’t matter if you’re gearing up for your first hunt or are a seasoned huntsman, a good light can mean the difference between meat on the table or going home hungry.
+We understand there’s a lot to navigate when picking out a hunting flashlight.
+The good news is, our hunting flashlight guide breaks down the most important things to look for in your next hunting flashlight, so you can purchase like a pro!

-When hunting at night, you’re going to want to look for a beam that is both bright and can throw over distances.
-This will give you the ideal beam for scanning for eye shine as well as illuminating your target to take a shot all while keeping your distance.
+The beam of your hunting light is the most important factor.
+Beam profiles are generally broken into two categories, spot or flood beams.
+When hunting at night, you’re going to want to look for a spot beam that is both bright and can be thrown over long distances.
+This will help you create ideal conditions for scanning over long distances for eye shine or tracks.
+Once you’ve spotted your target, proper illumination will allow you to take a shot while keeping your distance.

-Most of NITECORE flashlights in the 1000 – 1800 lumen output range are rated for distances between 200-300 yards which is plenty of light and throw for most hunts.
-However, if you’re looking to really cover some ground, consider our longer throwers like the SRT7GT (492 yds), P30 (676 yds) and MH40GTR (1097 yds!)
+Most NITECORE hunting flashlights in the 1000 to 1800 lumen output range are rated for distances between 200 to 300 yards.
+This is plenty of light and throw distance for most hunts.
+However if you’re aiming to really cover some ground, you should consider looking towards long throwers like the P30 (676 yds) and MH40GTR (1097 yds!)

-Here is where your personal preference and hunting style will come largely into play.
-If you’re standing while shooting or just want to maximize your comfort and streamline your weapon’s profile, the smaller and more compact flashlights will be your best friend.
+The body style is where more personal preference, loadout capacity, and hunting style come largely into play.
+If you’re standing while shooting or just want to maximize your comfort and streamline your weapon’s profile, you may want to go with a smaller and more compact flashlight, like the MH25 hunting kit.

-That said, there are times when a larger flashlight like the MT42 or MH40GTR are necessary.
-If you need to get longer run times or big throw distances, you’ll have to settle for a larger overall footprint.
-One of our absolute favorite flashlights for hunting, the NITECORE P30, bridges the gap between a standard tactical flashlight and bigger throwers by utilizing a larger bezel while retaining a compact, single-cell body.
+That said, there are times when a larger hunting light, like the MH40GTR is necessary.
+If you need to get longer run times or farther throw distances, you’ll have to settle for a larger footprint.
+One of our absolute favorite hunting lights, the NITECORE P30.
+It bridges the gap between a standard tactical flashlight and bigger long throwers by utilizing a larger bezel while retaining a compact, single-cell body.

-Whatever flashlight you pick, good news is all NITECORE flashlights are constructed from lightweight, aero-grade aluminum that gives you the best compromise between strength and weight.
-Our hunting flashlights also have an IPX8 rating so you don’t have to worry about getting caught in the rain.
+Whatever you choose, make sure it has hands free operation.
+Headlamps and rail or barrel mounted lights are a must-have.
+The good news is that all NITECORE hunting flashlights are constructed from lightweight, aero-grade aluminum to give you the best compromise between strength and weight.
+Our hunting flashlights have an IPX8 rating so you don’t have to worry about mud, dirt, or getting caught in the rain.

-Color LEDs and outputs are another area up for debate and personal preference when it comes to hunting flashlights.
-Some hunters prefer to stick with a cool white or neutral white output while many hog, coyote and other varmint hunters swear by green or red lights.
+Different colored LEDs and outputs can give you an edge when it comes to hunting at night.
+Some prefer a hunting light with a cool white or neutral white output, for more natural lighting.
+Many hog, coyote and other varmint hunters swear by green or red lights.

-If you want to explore color outputs without committing to a flashlight with various outputs, filters are an easy and inexpensive way to convert your white beam to red, green or blue light.
+If you want to explore different color outputs without committing to a dedicated hunting light, light filters are an easy and inexpensive way to convert your white beam to red, green or blue light.
+You might be surprised at how much it impacts your hunt!